 Academic Integrity Session led by 1st Year Advisors

 About 80% of new first-year students came to Spring into Maroon (SIM), where they attended a session that included 30 minutes on academic integrity.
-This included responding via clickers to questions about their own views on and experience with academic integrity (or its absence!).
-Students were amazingly honest about the extent of cheating in high schools and the various reasons for cheating.
+Students were presented statistics gathered from previous incoming classes about the prevelence of cheating in high school.
+This year's students were amazingly honest about the extent of cheating in high schools and the various reasons for cheating.
 They learned that we take cheating/plagiarism very seriously at RC, but they were NOT exposed to details of types of violations and penalties.
-They were encouraged to think about what they wanted to get out of their college experience and how cheating might prevent them from achieving those goals.
-In addition, their parents received a letter encouraging them to talk with their student about integrity (it might be interesting for you to ask if any of them actually did have a conversation with parents).
+They were encouraged to think about what they wanted to get out of their college experience, how cheating might prevent them from achieving those goals, and how they planned to handle academic stress since it inevitably arises.
+In addition, their parents received a letter encouraging them to talk with their student about integrity.

 Setting the tone:

 I suggest you try to find a balance between sobering them up to how serious a violation can be AND appealing to their genuine desire not to cheat.
 AI is central to the college's identity as an institution that promotes gaining knowledge and acknowledging the work of others in that pursuit.
 You can acknowledge that most students caught seem to express genuine regret, and that usually circumstances clouded their judgment and led to the violation.
 They need to be prepared to resist that temptation-through reaffirming their own commitments to succeeding on their own and through realizing how damaging a violation can be to completing their degree on time and with the respect of their professors (and their own self-respect).

 Talk about Academic Integrity generally:

 See online resources here.
 Consider asking your students to read one of these articles ahead of time (e.g., "Living with Integrity" or "A Question of Honor").

 Talk about integrity as something you have (an attitude; a set of values).